julie-truong/to-do-app/README.md

 # ToDoApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2 and was based off a [tutorial](https://youtu.be/i7KaVFOXNUQ).

 ## Development server